The absorbent mind

 Create a rich language environment

-Introduce new concepts naturally
+Introduce concepts naturally

 Trust the process